FAQs

 It means:

-• the owner reported the device is no longer in his/her possession;
+• The owner reported the device is no longer in his/her possession;

-• the wireless carrier confirmed the device was stolen due to fraud; and/or
+• The wireless carrier confirmed the device was stolen due to fraud; and/or

-• the wireless carrier confirmed the owner is not in possession of the device.
+• The wireless carrier confirmed the owner is not in possession of the device.

 What is "network blocking" or "cellular access blocking"?

 When a wireless subscriber reports that the device has been lost or stolen, the wireless carrier can prevent that device from being used on its network.
-That’s generally called “network blocking” or “cellular access blocking”.
+This is generally called “network blocking” or “cellular access blocking”.
 Other wireless carriers participating in the CTIA Stolen Phone Checker and GSMA Device Check ecosystem may also block the device.

 What is a mobile device IMEI, MEID, or ESN?